Interstate 90 in Illinois: Chicago

-Moving east of the Tri-State Tollway (I-294) and crossing the Des Plaines River, I-90 enters the Chicago city limits; no longer tolled, it becomes the Kennedy Expressway, with the CTA Blue Line operating in the median.
-After crossing IL 43, the Kennedy turns southeast, with I-94 joining it at IL 50 (marking the southern terminus of the Edens Expressway).
-Eastward of IL 50 (Cicero Avenue), the highway operates with reversible express lanes, directing express traffic in addition to the eight lanes of local traffic.
+After crossing the Tri-State Tollway (I-294) and crossing the Des Plaines River, I-90 enters the Chicago city limits and becomes the toll-free Kennedy Expressway.
+As the CTA Blue Line operates in the median, the Kennedy uses side-mounted lighting.
+Following exit 81A crossing Harlem Avenue (IL 43), the highway turns southeast in direction.
+In the Mayfair neighborhood, I-94 joins the Kennedy as it crosses under IL 50 (Cicero Avenue).
+Along with marking the southern terminus of the Edens Expressway, the combined I-90/I-94 takes on the mile markers of the latter highway.
+The Blue Line returns underground, with the center of the I-90/I-94 Kennedy operating with reversible express lanes, directing express traffic (in addition to the eight lanes of local traffic).
 Following the direction of the Chicago River, the Kennedy Expressway has its eastern terminus in the West Loop at the Jane Byrne Interchange (passing the Eisenhower Expressway).

 After passing through the Jane Byrne Interchange, I-90/I-94 becomes the Dan Ryan Expressway.
-In contrast to the electronically-controlled gates used by the Kennedy, the Dan Ryan is up to 14 lanes wide (with a center express section and outer lanes for local traffic).
-In the Englewood neighborhood, I-90 splits from I-94, becoming the tolled Chicago Skyway.
-Following the southeast direction of the railroad tracks in the area, the six-lane skyway is an elevated road linked to a bridge crossing the Calumet River.
+In contrast to the electronically controlled gates used by the Kennedy, the Dan Ryan is up to 14 lanes wide (with a center express section and outer lanes for local traffic).
+Moving nearly entirely in a north-south direction, the highway travels to the Englewood neighborhood, where I-90 splits from I-94 (returning to its own mile markers).
+In becoming the tolled Chicago Skyway, I-90 becomes six lanes for the first time since entering the Chicago suburbs as the highway follows the southeast direction of the railroad tracks in the area.
+The skyway is an elevated road linked to a bridge crossing the Calumet River.

 As it exits Illinois, I-90 continues into Hammond, Indiana, (directly over US 20 and US 41) before moving back onto ground level as the Indiana Toll Road.